Learn More About Alimony in Arizona

 The courts will consider these factors when determining whether or not to award alimony.
 But, the courts will also expect that the recipient of alimony prepares herself or himself to re-enter the job market and not live off of the alimony payments for an overly extended period.

+To understand alimony, you need to know the answer to the question of what is alimony supposed to resolve.
 While child support is calculated according to certain guidelines established by the state, courts have more discretion when determining how much to award in spousal support.
 However, most states follow the Uniform Marriage and Divorce Act, which recommends the court consider the following when determining the amounts to be awarded:

-The spouse’s income and employment opportunity
+- The spouse’s income and employment opportunity

-The couple’s standard of living before the divorce
+- The couple’s standard of living before the divorce

-How long the couple was married
+- How long the couple was married

-Misconduct during the marriage, such as abuse or adultery
+- Misconduct during the marriage, such as abuse or adultery

-The needs of any children in the marriage at both the time of the divorce and in consideration of the future
+- The needs of any children in the marriage at both the time of the divorce and in consideration of the future